 Aluminium corrosion: The general consensus is, as the laser removes the anodised layer, an oxide layer forms on the surface providing protection.

 CO2 lasers can also be used to process anodised aluminium.
 In this case, it is the dye that is directly affected rather than the material.
 The energy from the laser creates a heating action that removes the dye from the surface.
-The use of CO2 is generally not as well received as Nd:YAG or Fibre due to the lower quality created by the mark process.
+The use of CO2 is generally not as well received as Nd:YAG Laser or Fibre laser due to the lower quality created by the mark process.
 This is directly related to the fact that the heating effect is difficult to control, due to “heat creep”.
 Although, per unit cost will be slightly higher with CO2 due to the process time being slower.